tritolol/ChangeSAM/README.md

 ## Tools
 The repository provides several command-line tools located in the `tools/` directory.
 These scripts are installed to your PATH during setup and can be configured via command-line arguments (use `-h` for help).

-- Embedding Precomputation:

-    `changesam_precompute_embeddings.py`

-    Description: Precompute image embeddings using the SAM image encoder across one or multiple supported pytorch devices.
-These embeddings are not required but can speed up training significantly if neither augmentation nor image encoder adaptation is desired.
 - Training:

     `changesam_train.py`